TanZng/data-dota/README.md

 To define to which region a city belongs, we get the coordinates of the cities and calculating the distance between them using the ``geopy`` library.

+> Its important to mention that ``geopy`` has a limit to query the coordinates, so when this is reach ot theres no internet connection a random coordinate is assignee to a city, so the pipeline continues working fine.

 Once this is done, for each ``zset`` we calculate the average and keep the results in Redis with this structure:
 ```bash
 REGION_Month: XXX